 The weekend is finally here in Los Angeles, and you're ready to go out and have some fun.
 We've done the hard work for you and rounded top Free Things to Do in Los Angeles this weekend in our up-to-date Los Angeles Free Events This Weekend Calendar that covers the best free concerts (classical, jazz, pop, rock, opera), free comedy shows, art exhibitions (museum, galleries), free and cheap party and nightlife activities & things to do this weekend (this Saturday and Sunday) in LA including Santa Monica, Pasadena, South Gate, Torrance, Beverly Hills, Norwalk and more.

-Craft & Folk Art Museum, 5814 Wilshire Blvd, Los Angeles, CA
+Craft Contemporary, 5814 Wilshire Blvd, Los Angeles, CA

 Museum of Latin American Art, 628 Alamitos Ave, Long Beach, CA